 2. Long-Term Succession Plan:

-Are you looking to bring in younger advisors or groom a novice to be your eventual succession partner?
+Are you looking to bring in younger financial professionals or groom a novice to be your eventual succession partner?
 This is a long-term strategy that can take up to 10 years to come to fruition.

 3. Principal Leverage: